westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 ## dm-zoned

 The *dm-zoned* device mapper target provides random write access to zoned block devices (ZBC and ZAC compliant devices).
-It hides to the device user (a file system or an application doing raw block device accesses) the sequential write constraint of host-managed zoned block devices, allowing the use of applications and file systems that do not have native zoned block device support.
+It hides the sequential write constraint of host-managed zoned block devices from the device user (the "device user", in this context, is a file system or an application accessing a raw block device).
+This allows the use of applications and file systems that do not have native zoned block device support.

 File systems or applications that can natively support host-managed zoned block devices (e.g. the f2fs file system since kernel 4.10) do not need to use